Connectors

 Connector secrets

-If you use Connectors secrets in your processes, you can define them in the test runtime.
+If you use Connectors secrets in your processes, you can add the secrets to the test runtime in the following way.

 - Java client